DATA LEAK REPORTING PROTOCOL

 Considerations:

-CalmActiva attaches importance to the proper security of its (electronic) systems in which personal data is stored and processed
+CalmActiva attaches importance to good security of its (electronic) systems in which personal data is stored and processed.

-CalmActiva is obliged under the General Data Protection Regulation (GDPR) to report (serious) data leaks to the Dutch Data Protection Authority and to the data subjects.
+CalmActiva is obliged under the General Data Protection Regulation (GDPR) to report (serious) data breaches to the Dutch Data Protection Authority and to the data subjects.

 CalmActiva wishes to comply with its legal obligations

-CalmActiva has therefore formulated a policy to act as adequately as possible in the unlikely event of a data breach
+CalmActiva has therefore formulated a policy to act as adequately as possible if a data leak does occur.

-A data breach occurs when there is a breach of security that accidentally or unlawfully leads to the destruction, loss, alteration or the unauthorized disclosure of or access to data transmitted, stored or otherwise processed.
+A data breach occurs when a breach of security occurs leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

-CalmActiva has appointed internal data breach controllers who are responsible for reporting a data breach.
+CalmActiva has appointed internal data breach processing officers who are responsible for reporting a data breach.

-2. If possible, the person who discovered the data breach simultaneously ensures that the leaked data is immediately erased remotely or made inaccessible.
+2. If possible, the person who discovered the data breach shall simultaneously ensure that the leaked data is immediately deleted remotely or made inaccessible.

-3. Internal notification when a data breach is discovered
+3. Internal notification upon discovery of a data breach

-Anyone who discovers a data breach at CalmActiva will report this immediately to the internal responsible person.
-If possible, the person who has discovered the data breach will simultaneously ensure that the leaked data is immediately erased remotely or made inaccessible.
+Anyone who discovers a data breach at CalmActiva must immediately report this to the internal person responsible.
+If possible, the person who discovered the data breach must simultaneously ensure that the leaked data is immediately deleted remotely or made inaccessible.

-whether personal data has been lost or can be used unlawfully who or which departments within the organization are involved in the data breach or whether a processor is involved in the incident
+whether personal data has been lost or could be used unlawfully who or which departments within the organization are involved in the data breach whether a processor is involved in the incident

-The internal controller will stop the data breach if this is still possible and will also take the necessary measures to combat the data breach as effectively as possible.
+The internal controller will stop the data leak if this is still possible and will also take the necessary measures to combat the data leak as effectively as possible.

 6 - Determining the consequences of a data breach

-The internal controller investigates the possible consequences of the data breach on the basis of the nature and extent of the data that have been leaked and determines what the adverse consequences may be for the data subjects.
+The internal controller investigates the possible consequences of the data breach based on the nature and extent of the data that has been leaked and determines what the adverse consequences may be for those involved.

-• did it happen by accident or was it caused by malicious intent (think hacked data) when did it happen (date and time)p)
+• was it accidental or was it caused by malicious intent (think hacked data)? when did it happen? (date and time)

 • when was it discovered?

-• could the data be remotely erased or made inaccessible, and if so, what are the possible consequences for those involvedn?
+• Could the data be remotely erased or made inaccessible, and if so, was this done?
+What are the possible consequences for data subjects?

-• which group(s) of people is/are affected by this (for example: students, patients, premium members) how many people are (approximately) affected by thisn?
+• Which group(s) of people are affected by this? (for example: students, patients, premium members) How many people are affected (approximately)?

-• is there also data from persons in other EU countries affected by the data breach?
+• Has the data of persons in other EU countries also been affected by the data breach?

-• have technical and/or organizational measures been taken as a result of the incident?
+• Could technical and/or organizational measures already be taken in response to the incident?

 8 - Availability of staff after discovery of data breach

-The person in charge of the department from which the data breach took place as well as the discoverer of the data breach and anyone who, based on their position or knowledge, is able to take organizational and/or technical measures to limit the consequences of the data breach, adhere to the 1st Available 24 hours after discovery of the data breach for consultation with the internal responsible person or any experts designated by him and for carrying out assigned work as a result of the data breach if necessary.
+The person responsible for the department from which the data breach occurred, as well as the person who discovered the data breach and anyone who, based on their position or knowledge, is able to take organizational and/or technical measures to limit the consequences of the data breach, shall remain available for consultation with the internal person responsible or any experts designated by him during the first 24 hours after the data breach has been discovered, and for carrying out any work assigned to him as a result of the data breach, if necessary.

-1. The internal responsible will decide as soon as possible, but in any case within 60 hours after the discovery of the data breach - whether or not in consultation with the responsible of the department from which the data breach was discovered and/or experts designated by him - whether the data breach should be are reported to the Dutch Data Protection Authority and/or the data subjects.
+1. The internal controller shall decide as soon as possible, but in any case within 60 hours of discovering the data breach - whether or not in consultation with the controller of the department from which the data breach was discovered and/or experts designated by him - whether the data breach should be reported to the Dutch Data Protection Authority and/or the data subjects.

 2. In principle, a data breach is always reported to the Dutch Data Protection Authority, unless it is unlikely that the data breach poses a risk to the rights and freedoms of the data subjects.

-3. The notification of the data breach is accompanied by an answer to the questions as described in section 7.
+3. The notification of the data breach is accompanied by answers to the questions as described in section 7.

-4. A data breach that has been reported to the Dutch Data Protection Authority is also reported to the data subjects if it poses a high risk to the rights and freedoms of natural persons, unless appropriate measures have been taken in the meantime to avert the high risk.
+4. A data breach that has been reported to the Dutch Data Protection Authority will also be reported to the data subjects if it poses a high risk to the rights and freedoms of natural persons, unless appropriate measures have been taken in the meantime to avert the high risk.

-10 - Notification of data leaks to the Dutch Data Protection Authority and/or data subjects
+10 - Notification of data breaches to the Dutch Data Protection Authority and/or data subjects

-1. If necessary, the internal controller is responsible for reporting to the Dutch Data Protection Authority and/or the data subject(s).
+1. If necessary, the internal controller shall ensure that the data is reported to the Dutch Data Protection Authority and/or the data subject(s).

-2. Notification must be made as soon as possible after the discovery and at the latest within 72 hours after the discovery of the data breach.
+2. Notification must be made as soon as possible after discovery and at the latest within 72 hours after discovery of the data breach.

-3. Any employee other than the internal controller is not allowed to report the (possible) data breach to the Dutch Data Protection Authority and/or the data subject(s).
+3. No employee other than the internal person responsible is permitted to report the (possible) data breach to the Dutch Data Protection Authority and/or the data subject(s) themselves.

 4. If an employee does not agree with the decision of the internal controller regarding whether or not to report the data breach to the Dutch Data Protection Authority and/or the data subject(s), he can make his grievances known to the management.